inmation/WebStudio-docs/GettingStarted/README.md

 }
 ```

-Looking at the JSON we see the `actions` property, contains `onClick` which is the name of the trigger we want to respond to. `onClick` in turn is assigned an action object of type `notify`.
+From the JSON we see the `actions` property, contains `onClick` which is the name of the trigger we want to respond to. `onClick` in turn contains an action object of type `notify`.
 The effect of all this is that when you click on the text, a "notification" is pop up in the top right corner of the workspace, displaying the widget's name: "Simple Text".

 ![onClick](../assets/images/webstudio-onclick.png)

-In this example, none of the options available to customise the `notify` action have been used.
-Refer to the [Actions](../ReferenceDocs/actions/README.md#notify) help pages for a full list of all the available settings.
+In this example, none of the settings available to customize the `notify` action have been used.
+Refer to the [Actions](../ReferenceDocs/actions/README.md#notify) help pages for a full list of all the available options.

 ### Messages
 One very important aspect of the way actions work is that they all receive a `Message` object as input, which in turn will always have at least one property called `payload`.
 The content of the payload field is populated by the widget which triggered the action.
 It initializes the payload with values from its current state.
 We'll come back to this in more detail, but let's first see the `Message` in action.